Condo Buying Process

 Before you move to your new home, there are a few things you will need to make sure are in order.
 You will need to contact the Nova Scotia Power, Halifax Water, and your cable and internet company to make sure they are connected to your new address in a timely manner, preferably by the closing day.
 You will also need to contact Canada Post to change your mailing address, and book your moving company prior to closing.
 When you are moving into a condo building, you will also need to contact your building’s property management company to open your account for your condo fees and book the elevator (if there is one) for your move.

-After the previous owner has vacated the property, your REALTOR® will coordinate a pre-closing walk-through, usually conducted the day before or on the closing day.
-During this crucial step, it's essential to ensure the condo is in satisfactory condition.
-Take the opportunity to inspect that the unit and appliances are clean, walls are free from holes, and there is no unwanted debris or belongings left behind.
-This ensures that the property is in good order before the final closing and guarantees a smooth transition into your new condo.
+After the previous owner has vacated the condo, your REALTOR® will coordinate a pre-closing walk-through, usually conducted the day before or on the closing day.
+During this crucial step, it's essential to ensure the condo is in satisfactory condition before officially closing on the property.
+Take the opportunity to inspect that the home and appliances are clean, the walls are free from holes, and there is no unwanted debris or belongings left behind.

 Closing Day